-"Happy days are gone," he said in the 2018 call, recorded by a young man whose accusations would shake this little island village and reveal how allegations of sex crimes by priests are still ignored, sometimes for decades, in one of the world's most Catholic countries.
-"It's all over."
+His accusations ignited a scandal that would shake the village and reveal much about how allegations of sex crimes by priests are handled in one of the world's most Catholic countries.

-"'It's a natural thing,'" he says the priest told him, "'It's part of becoming an adult.'"
+"'It's a natural thing,'" he said the priest told him, "'It's part of becoming an adult.'"

-The abuse continued for years, he says.
-But he told no one until a village outsider began asking questions about the priest's generosity with local boys, and he feared his brother would be the next victim.
+The abuse continued for more than three years, he says, but he told no one until a village outsider began asking questions about the American priest's extravagant generosity with local boys, and until he feared his brother would be the next victim.

 Soon after, local authorities arrested Hendricks, 78, and charged him with child abuse.
 Since then, investigators say, about 20 boys and men, one as young as 7, have reported that the priest sexually abused them.
-Investigators say the allegations go back well over a decade — though many believe the abuse goes back for generations — continuing until just months before the arrest.
+Investigators say the allegations go back well over a decade — though many believe it goes back for generations, and could involve many dozens of boys — continuing until just weeks before the December arrest.
+Hendricks' lawyers insist he is innocent.

-Hendrick's arrest was a sudden fall for a priest who had presided over the community for nearly four decades, rebuilding its chapel, pressing local officials to pave the village road, paying school fees for poor children.
+Hendricks' arrest was a sudden fall for a priest who had presided over this community for nearly four decades.
+He rebuilt Talustusan's chapel and installed rooftop loudspeakers to summon parishioners to Mass.
+He pressed officials to pave the village road.
+He drove the sick to the hospital, and paid school fees for poor children.
+Many here will still tell you how much he did.

-"It's a culture of cover-up, a culture of silence, a culture of self-protection," said the Rev. Shay Cullen, an Irish priest who has spent decades in the Philippines and works with victims of child sexual abuse.
+"It's a culture of coverup, a culture of silence, a culture of self-protection," said the Rev. Shay Cullen, an Irish priest who has spent decades in the Philippines and works with victims of child sexual abuse.
+"It's a silent consent to the abuse of children."

 For nearly two decades, the Philippine church has vowed to confront a looming shadow of clergy abuse.

 In 2002, the Philippines' national conference of bishops ended years of silence to admit that the church faced "cases of grave sexual misconduct" among the clergy.
-It promised change.
+One archbishop estimated that 200 of the country's 7,000 priests may have committed some form of sexual impropriety.
+The bishops promised new rules that would "provide steps for profound renewal."

-But in a country home to more than 80 million Catholics, such promises have long disappeared into a haze of tradition, piety and clerical influence.
+But in a country home to more than 80 million Catholics and churches that date to the time of Shakespeare, such promises have long disappeared into a haze of tradition, piety and clerical influence that suffuses everything from sex education classes to national politics.

-On Biliran, the island where Hendricks spent nearly half his life, his fondness for boys had been widely discussed for decades among villagers, local officials and, according to a former Catholic brother, members of the clergy.
+On Biliran, the poor island where Hendricks spent nearly half his life, his fondness for boys had been widely discussed for decades among villagers, local officials and, according to a former Catholic brother, members of the clergy.
 While many people had long believed he was a pedophile, almost nothing was said openly.
+Nor did anyone act on the suspicions.

 That's how it happens across the Philippines.
 Silence continues to shield priest after priest.

 On the island of Bohol, the priest Joseph Skelton serves mass, more than 30 years after the then-seminarian was convicted of sexual misconduct with a 15-year-old boy.
-Local news reports reveal even more working clergyman: the priest who continued to recruit young men for the priesthood after admitting to sexually assaulting teenage boys; the priest who moved into a bishops' residence after being accused of raping a 17-year-old girl; the composer of sacred music accused of sexually abusing boys as young as six.
+Local news reports reveal even more working clergymen: the priest outside Manila who recruited young men for the priesthood after admitting to sexually assaulting teenage boys; the priest who moved into a bishops' residence after being accused of raping a 17-year-old girl; the composer of sacred music accused of sexually abusing boys as young as six.

 Even then, the case may not have gone anywhere without intervention by the U.S. Department of Homeland Security.
 The agency started its own probe of Hendricks under a statute that allows the U.S. government to prosecute child sexual abuse by American citizens anywhere in the world.

-Hendricks, who was born working-class Cincinnati in 1941, became a Franciscan brother by his early 20s, taking the name Pius.
-His assignments ranged from the St. Catherine Indian School in Santa Fe, New Mexico to a Cincinnati neighborhood where he helped run a youth boxing club.
+Hendricks became a Franciscan brother by his early 20s, taking the name Pius.
+His assignments ranged from the St. Catherine Indian School in Santa Fe, New Mexico to the then-rough Cincinnati neighborhood of Over-The-Rhine, where he helped run a youth boxing club.

 His branch, the Province of St. John the Baptist, declined comment on his work, saying in a statement that it was "fully cooperating with the authorities."

-Residents say Hendricks was still a Franciscan when he found his way to Talustusan.
-It was a quiet place with dirt roads and a time-worn chapel.
-He left the Franciscans around 1986 and was soon ordained as a priest by the local diocese.
+Residents say Hendricks was still a Franciscan when he found his way to Talustusan, a village of about 2,000 people a couple miles uphill from the coast.
+It was a quiet place with dirt roads, a small school and a time-worn chapel above the Anas River.
+He left the Franciscans around 1986 and soon after was ordained as a priest by the local diocese.

 Then there were the boys.